-Mouthwashes can be beneficial when it comes to maintaining good oral hygiene and a homemade mouthwash is a viable alternative to over-the-counter commercial ones.
-Easy to make with generic natural ingredients, such a solution could be good for your oral hygiene issues like bad breath.
+Mouthwashes can be beneficial when it comes to maintaining good oral hygiene, and a homemade mouthwash is a viable alternative to over-the-counter natural ones.
+Easy to make with generic natural ingredients, this solution can also treat oral hygiene issues like bad breath.

-While there are several types of natural mouthwashes that you can make at home, it's hard to say which is the best.
-The whole idea lies in the fact that you select ingredients that are specific to your oral issues.
+While there are several types of natural mouthwash that you can make at home, it's hard to say which is the best.
+Select ingredients that are specific to your oral issues.
 So, creating the best solution will depend on what ingredients suit you better, and that depends on your dental history and personal oral hygiene needs.

 Is it safe to use hydrogen peroxide as a mouth rinse?